darrenyaoyao/PicCollageInterview/minesweeper/README.md

 There are two components: App and Block.<br />

-App: Manage all data and render all blocks.<br />
+### App: Manage all data and render all blocks.

-Block: Represent the ui of mine block.<br />
+### Block: Represent the ui of mine block.

 ### `Data Design`

 I store all data in two array: minesMap and clickedMap.<br />
 If the row number is N, the size of minesMap and clickedMap are N\*N.<br />

-#### minesMap: each index store the content of mine blocks
+### minesMap: each index store the content of mine blocks

 '' => no mines in adjacent blocks <br />
 '1' => 1 mines in adjacent blocks <br />
 '2' => 2 mines in adjacent blocks <br />
 'X' => there is a mine in the block <br />

-#### clickedMaps: each index store the block is clicked or not
+### clickedMaps: each index store the block is clicked or not

 0 => have not been clicked
 1 => have been clicked